 I know from personal experience and from working with thousands of moms, that our postpartum body comes as quite a shock.
-Often times the first place people turn it to Diastasis Recti Surgery.
-Your body doesn’t look or feel the way it used to, it maybe doesn’t even *work* the way it used to, and past strategies or regimes simply aren’t getting results.
-This new apparent lack of control over our bodies can be super hard to accept, leaving us frustrated and lacking in body confidence.
-We gave life, we carried and birthed our babies, we should be feeling the most feminine, sexy and powerful of our lives.
-But instead, we can feel like our own very essence is depleted, whilst we feel disempowered to change it.
+Often times the first place people turn to is Diastasis Recti surgery.
+Your body doesn’t look or feel the way it used to.
+It maybe doesn’t work or respond the way it used to.
+Your past strategies or regimes simply aren’t getting results.
+This new apparent lack of control over our bodies can be super-hard to accept, leaving us frustrated and lacking in body confidence.
+We gave life, we carried and birthed our babies.
+We should be feeling the most feminine, sexy and powerful of our lives.
+But instead, we can feel depleted, and disempowered to change it.

-Our workout efforts don’t seem to impact the parts of our body we most want to change, and may even be causing leaking or pain.
-So we scour the internet, ask our Doctors, read health magazines and confide in our friends for answers.
-Sadly, the conclusion many Moms come to, is that this body really is as good as it gets after babies, that we put up and shut up, that exercise won’t work and that surgery is the only way to get it back.
+Maybe your workout efforts don’t seem to impact the parts of our body you most want to change.
+You may have leaking or pain.
+So you scour the internet, ask Doctors and health magazines, and confide in friends for answers.
+The conclusion many Moms come to, is that ‘this body’ is as good as it gets after babies.
+That we should just deal with it, that exercise won’t work and that surgery is the only answer.

 So is diastasis recti surgery the answer?
-And does considering surgery make us vain, shallow or unappreciative of our bodies and what they have achieved?
-More guilt… (like Moms need any more of that.)
+And does considering surgery make us vain, shallow or unappreciative of our bodies?
+(No. No, it doesn’t).

-In most cases, no you don’t need Diastasis Recti Surgery.
-In all cases, surgery or not, MUTU System can help by reestablishing the mind-muscle connections essential for true healing, core restoration and strength.
+In all cases, surgery or not, MUTU System can help.
+It does this by reestablishing the mind-muscle connections essential for true healing, core restoration and strength.

-Whether you are considering surgery as a personal choice for better function and /or aesthetics, whether surgery is recommended by a specialist Physical Therapist (see below) when your body is unresponsive to a program of core reconnection… your choices about your own body are not for the judgment or approval of others.
-Surgery is a big decision which will require many long weeks of healing and will impact your life and your whole body.
-If in consultation with a trusted medical caregiver, surgery is deemed to be the right route for you, by all means follow it with careful thought and guidance if resources and finances permit.
+You may be considering surgery as a personal choice for better function and /or aesthetics.
+Or your specialist Physical Therapist may recommend it when your body is unresponsive to a program of core reconnection.
+Your choices about your own body are not for the judgment or approval of others.
+Surgery is a big decision which will require many long weeks of healing.
+It will impact your life and your whole body.
+If in consultation with a trusted medical caregiver, you decide that surgery is right for you, and resources permit, go for it.

-According to respected women health physiotherapist Diane Lee, rather than a defined ‘how wide is too wide’ distance, it is when the fascial system remains unable to generate tension, despite optimal deep muscle activation, then surgery may be needed to correct it.
-That means the midline of your diastasis, the gap itself, cannot regain tension even when the core is functional and restored.
-Where the trunk cannot provide stability in joint movement or loading (for example when standing on one leg, or carrying out functional tasks such as lifting or squatting) – then a qualified physical therapist will be able to determine when surgery may be beneficial to restore midline tension.
+This means the midline, the gap itself, cannot regain tension even when the core is functional and restored.
+Your trunk cannot provide stability when standing on one leg, or lifting or squatting.
+A qualified physical therapist will be able to determine when surgery may be beneficial to restore this midline tension.

-It’s important to note though, that surgery won’t teach the muscles to work right – total core training along with alignment work will very much be necessary post-surgery to achieve true core stability and strength.
+It’s important to note though, that surgery won’t teach the muscles to work right.
+Core training, along with alignment work, will be necessary post-surgery to achieve true stability and strength.

-Individual, professional assessment is necessary for truly personalised diagnosis and the most effective treatment and prescription.
-For more information on consulting a specialist Pelvic Physical Therapist or Women’s Health Physiotherapist, see below.
+Individual, professional assessment is necessary for truly personalised diagnosis and the most effective treatment.

 Abdominal surgery such as muscle plication (sewing the 2 sides of your abdominal muscles back together), along with a tummy tuck or ‘Mommy Makeover’, can only do so much.
-It can tighten the tissues, bring them back together, remove loose skin and fat, but it can’t strengthen your muscles, or reconnect the essential pathways you need to regain full core function.
+Surgery can tighten the tissues, bring them back together, and remove loose skin and fat.
+But it can’t strengthen your muscles, or reconnect the essential pathways you need to regain full core function.
 In fact, the surgical process itself inevitably means further loss of nerve pathways and ‘mind to muscle’ connections.

-Reconnecting your core – both in a physiological sense of finding and learning how to engage and use those muscles effectively and functionally; as well as the emotional mind-body connection for a woman who is not feeling good about her body – is still an essential process, surgery or not.
+Reconnecting your core is physiological in the sense of finding and learning how to engage and use those muscles effectively and functionally.
+It is also an emotional mind-body connection and an essential process, surgery or not.

 If you want to feel good about and in your body, you still need to ‘do the work’.

-But ‘the work’ is not hardcore workouts, more or more intense exercise.
-It is learning how your core works, literally, what went on in there and empowering yourself to take back control and ownership.
-Then we can make those connections and truly understand how to build the foundations of a core and pelvic floor that work naturally, in daily movement and activity, as well as when working out.
+‘The work’ is not hardcore workouts, more or more intense exercise.
+It’s learning how your core works.
+Understanding what went on in there, and empowering yourself to decide.
+Then you can make those connections to build the foundations of a core and pelvic floor that work in daily movement and when working out.

-Then we can gradually progress to the sports or activities of our choice, knowing that we are using our core safely and for long term full body health.
+You will progress to the sports or activities of your choice, knowing that you are using your core safely and for long term full body health.

 Hi!
 I’m a Mama who loves and supports MUTU System and I had surgery to fix my separated rectus muscles and umbilical hernia, and to remove my extra skin.
 I’m a petite Mama of 2 boys who were big babies.